Silver Brumby

 The Silver Brumby series is a collection of fiction children's books by Australian author Elyne Mitchell.
-They recount the life and adventures of Thowra, a magnificent palomino brumby (Australian wild horse) stallion, and his descendants, and are set in the Snowy Mountains and southern regions of Australia.
+They recount the life and adventures of Thowra, a magnificent 'creamy' brumby (Australian feral horse), and his descendants, and are set in the Snowy Mountains of Australia around Mount Kosciusko.

+Books

+The following books are generally not seen as part of the main Silver Brumby series, but several of them feature characters or locations from the Silver Brumby and could be considered to exist within the same fictional universe.